CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

   backoffLimit: 4
 ```

-This job will name the pod automatically and the pod can be queried with
+This job names the pod automatically, and the pod can be queried with
-job-name label:
+a job-name label:

 ```bash
 $ oc get pods --selector job-name=pi